Newton-Okounkov body, Rees algebra, and analytic spread of graded families of monomial ideals: Preliminaries

 \begin{definition} Let $\I = \{I_k\}_{k \in \NN}$ be a graded family of ideals and let $\mm = (x_1, \dots, x_n)$ be the maximal homogeneous ideal in $R$.
 The \emph{analytic spread} of $\I$ is defined to be

 \end{definition}

 As with the Rees algebra, the analytic spread of a graded family of ideals generalizes the analytic spread and the symbolic analytic spread of an ideal.
 In general, it is not know if $\ell(\I)$ is finite.
 It is a recent result of Cutkosky and Sarkar (see \cite[Lemma 3.6]{CS2021}) that if $\I$ is a filtration then $\ell(\I)$ is finite (and bounded above by $\dim R$).
-The ring $\R(\I) \otimes_R R/\mm$ is often referred to as the \emph{special fiber ring} of $\I$, and so the analytic spread $\ell(\I)$ of a graded family $\I$ measures the dimension of its special fiber ring.
+The ring $\R(\I) \otimes_R R/\mm$ is often referred to as the \emph{special fiber ring} of $\I$.

 A graded family $\I$ is called \emph{Noetherian} if its Rees algebra is.
 In general, the Rees algebra of a graded family $\I$ needs not be Noetherian.
 This is also the case even for the symbolic Rees algebra of an ideal or when the family consists of monomial ideals.